joelewis/readmelater/README.md

 # Read Me Later
-Bookmark with a snooze button.
-Bookmark, buffer and complete your reading list.
+A smarter bookmarking system to help you complete your reading list.
+If you want to use this right away: https://closetab.email

 ## Manifesto
 A good bookmark service should help me at two things: